 Employers often say that dismissing an employee can be one of the most stressful and challenging situations to be faced with in the workplace.
 Not only do employers have to manage difficult, emotional or even disgruntled employees, they are also have to navigate the complex legal system that governs termination of an employee’s employment.

 There are many important issues that an employer must consider when an employee’s employment ends, including, but not limited to, how to manage the potential misconduct of the employee, notice periods, termination payments, probationary periods, award coverage and unfair dismissal.

-Employers and managers need to be aware and understand the lawful processes when dismissing employees and the rights of both the employer and employee of when an employment relationship ends.
+Employers and managers need to follow lawful processes when dismissing employees and understand the rights of both the employer and employee of when an employment relationship ends.

 When does an employment relationship end?